JohnCoene/packer/docs/examples/shiny-pug.md

-# Golem with React
+# Shiny app with Pug

-In this example we build a shiny app with golem where the UI is fully powered by the pug templating engine.
+In this example we build a shiny app with golem where the UI is fully powered by the [pug](https://pugjs.org/api/getting-started.html) templating engine.

 ```r
 golem::create_golem("puggy")
 packer::scaffold_golem()
 ```

 Then add the webpackHtmlPlugin with the command below; `use_pug` installs and the pug loader and makes the requirements changes to the config files.
 It also places a pug template in the `srcsjs` directory.
+The plugin allows generating HTML using webpack, in this case compile it.

 ```r
 add_plugin_html(use_pug = TRUE)